mbaumer/us_hep_funding/docs/_states/OK.md

 <a name="OK-01"></a>
 [Back to top](#top)
 ## OK-01 -- Rep. Jim Bridenstine (R)
+### Committees
+Jim Bridenstine is the #8 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016